Data is being gathered on Tuesday in the New Brunswick after two reported tornadoes.

 New Brunswick isn’t a tornado-prone area in Canada, and Sills says they wouldn’t be as frequent here as they would in Quebec or Ontario, but it’s definitely more frequent than Nova Scotia or Newfoundland.

-“But what is pretty rare with these tornados is the time of year they occurred on November 1.
+“But what is pretty rare with these tornadoes is the time of year they occurred on November 1.
 That’s really late for any tornado across Canada, let alone New Brunswick.
 So that’s what’s interesting.
 The latest tornado on record in New Brunswick before was back in the 1960s and that, I think it was September 21 I believe,” Sills told our newsroom.

 He says with reports of two tornadoes in New Brunswick on November 1, that makes for a very long season, with the first reported twister in Canada reported this year on March 16.